Calisthenics/Yoga

 Beginner routine

 Asian squat (malasana pose).
 Opens hips, relaxes lower back muscles, stretches excessively tight calf muscles.
 Gradually build up to multiple squat jumps with Asian squat as bottom position.
+While squatting, stretch fingers and perform tongue circles.

 Hang from bar (or rings) and alternate between passive and active hang (scapula pullups).
 Realigns shoulder in joint, stretches excessively tight chest and shoulder muscles, strengthens grip, strengthens shoulder stabilizers and tendons, strengthens and activates shoulder retraction and depression muscles, thus counteracting unhealthy tendency towards excess protraction and elevation.
 Optionally practice one-armed hangs, to further strengthen tendons.

 Downward facing plank on even days, downward dog pose on odd days.
 For all planks, avoid internal rotation of upper arm in shoulder socket, and instead maintain neutral or external rotation.
 All planks build core and upper body strength.
+Gradually build up to hindu pushups.

 Partial shoulderstand.
 Straightens and strengthens neck.

 Sit cross-legged on ground (sukhasana or "easy" pose with shoes, ardha siddhasana or "burmese" pose without shoes, right leg in front on even days, left on odd days).
 Open hips, stretches excessively tight knee ligaments.
-While sitting cross-legged, perform mix of kegel exercises, shoulder stretches, twists, stomach vacuums (agni sari dhauti), tongue circles, nail care.
+While sitting cross-legged, perform mix of kegel exercises, shoulder stretches, twists, stomach vacuums (agni sari dhauti), nail care.
 Should be able to sit cross-legged comfortably for 20 minutes, though not necessary to sit that long on daily basis.

 Kneel and sit on heels (vajrasana or thunderbolt pose).
 Stretches front leg muscles (dorsiflexors).
 Should be able to kneel comfortably for 20 minutes, though not necessary to kneel that long on daily basis.